 Gathering attendance data from our management information system (MIS), create separate reports for different cohorts of pupils and identify whether or not there are particular groups of children whose absences may be a cause for concern.
 Reports are gathered weekly for each cohort and the breakdown helps to build a bigger picture.
 Once a cohort has been identified, patterns of absence can be clearly identified and potential interventions can be put in place to remove barriers to nonattendance.

-Different groups may include:

-- > Pupil Premium
+Pupil Premium

-- >FSM
+>FSM

-- > Persistently absent
+Persistently absent

 Break down of individual attendance codes